ToAlTu/cs-portfolio/textsummarizer/README.md

-# AI API Projects

-A collection of small projects built with the Anthropic Claude API to explore LLM-powered tools.

-## Projects

 ### Text Summarizer
 A command-line tool that summarizes any text into 3 clear bullet points using the Claude API.
 Also tracks token usage and cost per request.